eiriktsarpalis/TypeShape/README.md

 * [hashcode-staged.fs](samples/TypeShape.Samples/hashcode-staged.fs) Staged generic hashcode generator.
 * [Gmap](https://github.com/eiriktsarpalis/TypeShape/blob/master/src/TypeShape/Applications/Combinators.fs#L304) There are set of `gmap` related functions within the `TypeShape.Generic` module in the Nuget package.

-### Using the Higher-Kinded Type API (Experimental)
+### Using the Higher-Kinded Type API

-As of [TypeShape 8](https://github.com/eiriktsarpalis/TypeShape/releases/tag/8.0.0) it is possible to avail of an experimental higher-kinded type flavour of the api, which can be used to author fully type-safe programs for most common applications.
+As of [TypeShape 8](https://github.com/eiriktsarpalis/TypeShape/releases/tag/8.0.0) it is possible to avail of a higher-kinded type flavour of the api, which can be used to author fully type-safe programs for most common applications.
 Please see [my original article](https://eiriktsarpalis.wordpress.com/2019/07/02/applying-the-tagless-final-pattern-in-f-generic-programs/) on the subject for background and motivation.